Adaptive, locally-linear models of complex dynamics: Discussion

 \section{Discussion}

 Simple linear models form the foundation for our analysis of complex time series based upon interpretable dynamics in short segments determined adaptively from data.
 The trajectories of a single model can only exponentially grow, decay or oscillate.
-Yet, by tiling the global dynamics with many such models we faithfully reproduce non-linear, multi-dimensional and non-stationary behavior and parameterize the full dynamics with the set of local couplings.
+Yet, by tiling the global dynamics with many such models we faithfully reproduce nonlinear, multidimensional and nonstationary behavior and parameterize the full dynamics with the set of local couplings.
 To elucidate the resulting space of models, we constructed hierarchical clusters with a new likelihood-based dissimilarity measure between local dynamics, and we examined the distribution and stability of the dynamical eigenvalues.

-We applied our approach to three representative examples: the dynamics of the Lorenz system, and the posture and neural dynamics of {\em C.~elegans}.
-For the Lorenz system, chaos is distinguished by an increased model variety, including many with instabilities.
-In the chaotic attractor, the model hierarchy naturally splits across the two lobes with the clusters at deeper levels forming a progressively finer partition of the phase space.
-These partitions, as well as the recurrence structure in the space of models, can be used to estimate ergodic properties of the attractor such as the Kolmogorov-Sinai entropy \cite{Kolmogorov1959,ott2002chaos}.